 Determine that any adjustments to the raw data are handled appropriately, including but not limited to, trending, development, capping, removal of catastrophes.

-Determine that rating factors from a predictive model are related to expected loss or expense differences in risk.
-Each rating factor should have a demonstrable actual relationship to expected loss or expense.

-Obtain a clear understanding how often each risk characteristic, used as input to the model, is updated and whether the model is periodically rerun, so model output reflects changes to non-static risk characteristics.
+Obtain a clear understanding of how often each risk characteristic, used as input to the model, is updated and whether the model is periodically rerun, so model output reflects changes to non-static risk characteristics.

+Determine whether internal and external data used in relation to the model is compatible with practices allowed in the jurisdiction and do not reflect prohibited characteristics.

+Obtain a clear understanding of how the selected predictive model was built.

 Evaluate how the model interacts with and improves the rating plan.